aspose-imaging/Aspose.Imaging-Documentation/net/developer-guide/manipulating-images/kernel-filters/edge-detection-filter/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The following C# code example illustrates the usage of the Aspose.Imaging .NET API.
-You can employ the `ConvolutionFilter` class, which offers predefined kernel filters such as "Emboss3x3," "GetBlurBox" with customizable size settings, "GetBlurMotion" with adjustable size and angle settings.
-Additionally, you have the flexibility to create your custom kernel matrix.
+You can employ the `ConvolutionFilter` class, which offers predefined kernel filters, as well as <strong>custom kernel</strong> matrix.
 In this example, image templates in PNG and SVG formats are loaded from the "templates" folder, and filters are applied from a predefined list.
 </p>

 {{< gist "aspose-com-gists" "a1e5930122ddaf08d6960cb18782d55f" "kernel-filters.cs" >}}